vmware-archive/wardroom/packer/README.md

 deployment
 ----------
-There is a helper script to aid in seeding built AMI's to all other AWS regions:
+There is a helper script to aid in seeding built AMI's to all other AWS regions.
+You can install them with `python3 setup.py install`.

 ```
-./deploy-ami.sh -r <SOURCE_REGION> -i <SOURCE_AMI> [-q]
+copy-ami -r <SOURCE_REGION> -i <SOURCE_AMI> [-q]
 ```